 - The list is only suggestive and not inclusive.

 - Approved List:

 The PMEGP loan sanction process can be initiated by accessing the PMEGP portal only, which is a dedicated digital interface provided by KVIC.
 The list of documents required is elaborate matching the requirements of the banks for a seamless process.

 - All KYC documents of the borrower for the information input into the PMEGP e portal that includes the Aadhaar, PAN, EPIC, etc.

 - Caste or community certificate to fit the properly defined category.

 - A claim to the appropriate subsidy.

-- Project cost representing the break-up of one cycle consisting of capital Expenditure and Working capital component.
+- Project cost represents the break-up of one cycle consisting of capital Expenditure and Working capital component.

-- A certificate from the controlling office of the bank specifying the absence of the need for working capital.
+- A certificate from the controlling office of the bank specifies the absence of the need for working capital.